ketannz0/Spottable/README.md

 # Spottable
 Approaches taken to answer the questions are as follows:
 I have used Python for analysing the data and displaying the desired result.
-Starting with uploading the Json file in python and displaying the data in an organised manner to carefully observe and look into the data.
+Starting with uploading the Json file in python and displaying the data in an organised manner to carefully observe and look into the data.Library used : Json, Datetime and Timezone.

 •	For finding the Total Experience of each candidate, I have calculated the sum of number of days between the start date and end date of joining in each Company and at the end, I converted the sum (which is in days) into years and thus I got the Total experience of each candidate